First National Bank Tower

-The tower's and its parking garage's construction heavily featured the use of cast-in-place concrete.
-Inside, the tower features a wintergarden and the original facade of the Medical Arts Building.
-This building was torn down to make space for the First National Bank Tower.
+The construction of the tower and its parking garage heavily utilized cast-in-place concrete.
+Inside, the tower features a winter garden and the original facade of the Medical Arts Building, which was torn down to make space for the First National Bank Tower.

 History

 In the 1970s, the First National Bank of Omaha outgrew its original headquarters and began drafting plans for a new headquarters.
 In 1997, the engineering firm Leo A Daly was selected to design the tower.
 Kiewit Corporation was chosen as the general contractor, and the construction cost was $225 million.
 The project was announced to the public in 1998.
 The First National Bank Tower was built on the site of the former Medical Arts Building, which was imploded on April 2, 1999, to make way for the current skyscraper.